dimas1318/Fiber-test/README.md

-# HW3
+# Fiber-test
-This repo contains some realizations of thread-safe benchmarks.
-(HW from SberTech Multiprocessor Programming course)
+This repo contains realizations of ring benchmarks for Java threads and fibers.